MicrosoftDocs/SupportArticles-docs/support/sql/releases/sqlserver-2022/cumulativeupdate8.md

 > [!NOTE]
 >
 > - Microsoft Download Center will always present the latest SQL Server 2022 CU release.
-> - If the download page does not appear, contact [Microsoft Customer Service and Support](https://support.microsoft.com/contactus/?ws=support) to obtain the cumulative update package.
+> - If the download page doesn't appear, contact [Microsoft Customer Service and Support](https://support.microsoft.com/contactus/?ws=support) to obtain the cumulative update package.

 </details>

 <details>
 <summary><b>How to obtain or download this cumulative update package for Windows from Microsoft Update Catalog</b></summary>

-This cumulative update package is not yet available on [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Search.aspx?q=sql%20server%202022).
+This cumulative update package isn't yet available on [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Search.aspx?q=sql%20server%202022).
 This article will be updated after the package is made available on this channel.

 </details>